-Taylor Swift Condemned On Social Media For Gun Reform Support ‘Publicity Stunt’
+Taylor Swift Condemned On Social Media For Gun Reform Support, Called ‘Publicity Stunt’

 — Julio Flores (@lilmonsterjulio) March 24, 2018

-Speaking of “Reputation,” Swift’s album by the same name has just crossed the two million mark.
+Speaking of “Reputation,” Swift’s album by the same name has just crossed the 2 million mark.
 CNN has the news.

-“Taylor Swift has sold more than 2 million copies of ‘Reputation’ — making it the first album to accomplish that feat since Adele’s ’25’ in 2015, according to Nielsen tracking figures,” notes columnist Chloe Melas, adding that all six of Swift’s previous albums also passed the two million mark.
+“Taylor Swift has sold more than 2 million copies of ‘Reputation’ — making it the first album to accomplish that feat since Adele’s ’25’ in 2015, according to Nielsen tracking figures,” notes columnist Chloe Melas, adding that all six of Swift’s previous albums also passed the 2 million mark.

 However, as many have noted, Taylor Swift’s latest album has sold far less than her previous efforts.
-Brittany Hodak from Forbes explains that Reputation has taken 17 weeks to reach the two million milestone — that’s longer than Taylor’s past three albums combined.
-However, Hodak also says that, in no way, should sales of two million albums be considered a flop.
+Brittany Hodak from Forbes explains that Reputation has taken 17 weeks to reach the 2 million milestone — that’s longer than Taylor’s past three albums combined.
+However, Hodak also says that, in no way, should sales of 2 million albums be considered a flop.

 One of the main problems with Taylor Swift during this album cycle is that she has failed to produce a memorable hit single.
 Sure, “Look What You Made Me Do” hit No. 1, but it plummeted down the charts afterwards.
 “Ready For It” debuted in the top five, but dropped off faster than Swift’s previous single.
 And her duet with Ed Sheeran, “End Game,” has failed to make any kind of impact.